James II of Scotland: Life

 James was born in Holyrood Abbey.
 He was the son of King James I and Joan Beaufort.
 By his first birthday, his only brother, his older twin, Alexander, had died, thus leaving James as heir apparent with the title Duke of Rothesay.
 On 21 February 1437, James I was assassinated, and the six-year-old James immediately succeeded him as James II.
-He was crowned in Holyrood Abbey by Abbot Patrick on 23 March 1437.
+He was crowned in Holyrood Abbey by Abbot Patrick on 25 March 1437.

 On 3 July 1449, the eighteen-year-old James married the fifteen-year-old Mary of Guelders, daughter of Arnold, Duke of Guelders, and Catherine of Cleves at Holyrood Abbey.
-She bore him seven children, six of whom survived into adulthood.
+They had seven children, six of whom survived into adulthood.
 Subsequently, relations between Flanders and Scotland improved.
 James's nickname, Fiery Face, referred to a conspicuous vermilion birthmark on his face, which appears to have been deemed by contemporaries an outward sign of a fiery temper.

 James was a politic and singularly successful king.
 He was popular with the commoners, with whom, like most of the Stewarts, he socialised often, in times of peace and war.
 His legislation has a markedly popular character.
 He does not appear to have inherited his father's taste for literature, which was shared by at least two of his sisters; but the foundation of the University of Glasgow during his reign by Bishop Turnbull shows that he encouraged learning; there are also traces of his endowments to St. Salvator's, the new college of Archbishop Kennedy at St Andrews.
 He possessed much of his father's restless energy.
 However, his murder of the earl of Douglas leaves a stain on his reign.